 Support and motivate the staff

-Retail is known for having an exceptionally high employee turnover rate — in fact, it’s one of the top five verticals with the highest turnover, according to the Bureau of Labor Statistics.
-And according to data from the Korn Ferry division of the Hay Group, 29% of respondents said they’ve seen an increase in employee turnover since the beginning of 2018.
+Retail is known for having an exceptionally high employee turnover rate.
+In fact, retail is one of the top five verticals with the highest turnover, according to the Bureau of Labor Statistics.
+According to data from the Korn Ferry division of the Hay Group, 29% of respondents said they’ve seen an increase in employee turnover since the beginning of 2018.
 The survey also found that part-time hourly store employees have the highest turnover rate, with 81% average rate in 2018.
 That’s an increase from 76% in 2017.

 District managers can play a huge role in reducing turnover by coordinating and encouraging the store managers.
 It starts by hiring individuals who are a good fit and share the mission of your store and brand.